 Step 1.
-Empty your pantry.
-Yep, clear it out.
+Empty your kitchen pantry.
 Toss expired items and wipe down all the shelves.

 Step 2.
 Categorize everything.
 Place all the snacks on one shelf, paper products on another shelf, etc.

 Step 3.
-Utilize coordinating clear canisters and woven baskets.
-Clear canisters allow you to see when you’re running low and need to replenish.
+Utilize canisters and baskets.
+Clear canisters allow you to see when you need to replenish.
 Baskets are great for irregular-shaped items.

 Step 5.
 Train your dragons to place items back in their designated spots.
-But, don’t hold your breath and don’t unleash the fiery fury when they fall out of line.
-Repetition and positive reinforcement produces the best results.
+They might not catch on quickly, but repetition and positive reinforcement produces the best results.

 Step 1.
 Empty your closet.
+Yep, that means clothes, shoes and accessories.
 Dust and wipe down the shelves.

 Step 2.
-Categorize the garments to donate, sell and keep.
+Categorize the garments by: keep, sell and donate.

 Step 3.
 Organize the keepers by garment type.
 Hang everything in the same direction with longer items on one side.

 Step 4.
 Utilize flocked hangers.
-They keep slippery suckers from falling on the floor and they’re so, so pretty.
-Don’t hang t-shirts, work-out clothes or pajamas.
-Instead , fold and place them in drawers.
+They keep slippery suckers from falling on the floor and they’re pretty.
+No hanging work-out clothes or pajamas.
+They belong folded in drawers.

 Step 1.
 Go digital.
 Scan paper documents and receipts and shred them.
-If a natural disaster hits your home, you’ll need digital receipts.
+If a natural disaster hits your home, you’ll need electronic copies.